dojoengine/book/docs/pages/cairo/hello-dojo.md

 ```

 You can observe that our `Moves` and `Position` models have been successfully registered.
-Next, let's use the GraphiQL IDE to retrieve data from all the model that has been registered.
+Next, let's use the GraphiQL IDE to retrieve data from all the models that have been registered.
 In your web browser, navigate to `http://0.0.0.0:8080/graphql`, and enter the following query:

 ```graphql
 query {